Absolute monarchy

-King Salman bin Abdulaziz and Sultan Haitham bin Tariq are the current absolute monarchs of Saudi Arabia and Oman, respectively.
+King Salman bin Abdulaziz and Sultan Hassanal Bolkiah are the current absolute monarchs of Saudi Arabia and Brunei, respectively.

 Absolute monarchy is a form of monarchy in which the sovereign is the sole source of political power, unconstrained by constitutions, legislatures or other checks on their authority.
-Throughout history, there have been many absolute monarchs: some famous examples are Louis XIV of France and Frederick the Great of Prussia.
+Throughout history, there have been many examples of absolute monarchs, with some famous examples including Louis XIV and Frederick the Great.

+The number of absolute monarchies in the world varies but most datasets agree that Brunei, Eswatini, Oman, Qatar, and Saudi Arabia are absolute monarchies, while others include Bahrain, Bhutan, Jordan, Kuwait, Liechtenstein, Monaco, Morocco, Tonga, Vatican City and the United Arab Emirates.

-Absolute monarchies today include Brunei, Eswatini, Oman, Saudi Arabia, Vatican City, and the individual emirates composing the United Arab Emirates, which itself is a federation of such monarchies – a federal monarchy.
-Although absolute monarchies are sometimes supported by legal documents (such as the King's Law of Denmark–Norway), they are distinct from constitutional monarchies, in which the authority of the monarch is restricted (e.g. by legislature or unwritten customs) or balanced by that of other officials, such as a prime minister, as in the United Kingdom or the Nordic countries.
+Though absolute monarchies are sometimes supported by legal documents (such as the King's Law of Denmark–Norway), they are distinct from constitutional monarchies, in which the authority of the monarch is restricted (e.g. by legislature or unwritten customs) or balanced by that of other officials, such as a prime minister, as is in the case of the United Kingdom, or the Nordic countries.

-Absolute monarchies are similar to but should not be confused with hereditary dictatorships such as North Korea.
+Absolute monarchies are distinct from hereditary dictatorships such as North Korea, Duvalier Haiti or Ba'athist Syria.

 Historical examples of absolute monarchies

 Outside Europe

-In the Ottoman Empire, the Sultan wielded absolute power over the state and was considered a Padishah or "Great King" by his people.
+In the Ottoman Empire, the Sultan wielded absolute power over the state and was considered a Padishah, meaning "Great King", by his people.
 Many sultans wielded absolute power through heavenly mandates reflected in their titles, such as "Shadow of God on Earth".
 In ancient Mesopotamia, many rulers of Assyria, Babylonia and Sumer were absolute monarchs as well.

-Throughout Imperial China, many emperors and one empress, Wu Zetian, wielded absolute power through the Mandate of Heaven.
-In pre-Columbian America, the Inca Empire was ruled by a Sapa Inca, who was considered the son of Inti, the sun god, and was the absolute ruler over the nation.
-Korea under the Joseon dynasty and the short-lived empire was also an absolute monarchy.
+Throughout Imperial China, many emperors and one empress (Wu Zetian) wielded absolute power through the Mandate of Heaven.
+In pre-Columbian America, the Inca Empire was ruled by a Sapa Inca, who was considered the son of Inti, the sun god and absolute ruler over the people and nation.
+Korea under the Joseon dynasty and short-lived empire was also an absolute monarchy.

 Europe

 Throughout much of European history, the divine right of kings was the theological justification for absolute monarchy.
-Many European monarchs claimed supreme autocratic power by divine right, so that their subjects had no right to limit their power.
+Many European monarchs claimed supreme autocratic power by divine right, and that their subjects had no rights to limit their power.

 Kingdoms of England and Scotland

 James VI and I and his son Charles I tried to import the principle of divine right into Scotland and England.
-Charles I's attempt to enforce episcopal polity on the Church of Scotland led to rebellion by the Covenanters and the Bishops' Wars.
-Fears that Charles I was attempting to establish absolutist government along European lines was a major cause of the English Civil War, although he did rule this way for 11 years starting in 1629, after dissolving the Parliament of England for a time.
+Charles I's attempt to enforce episcopal polity on the Church of Scotland led to rebellion by the Covenanters and the Bishops' Wars, then fears that Charles I was attempting to establish absolutist government along European lines was a major cause of the English Civil War, although he did rule this way for 11 years starting in 1629, after dissolving the Parliament of England for a time.